akakhtar/EventMaven/README.md

-Here's a revised and concise version of your README file with the added features:

----

 # Event Management Platform - Full Stack Solution

 This full-stack event management platform, built with **Next.js 14**, provides a comprehensive solution for managing events globally.
 It allows users to create, view, and manage events, process payments via **Stripe**, and more.
 Additionally, new features have been introduced to enhance event organization and sponsor management, perfect for showcasing your project to recruiters.